Chuping: Climate

-Chuping receives just above 2000 mm of rainfall annually and with that cumulative of rainfall if compares with other places in Malaysia, Chuping is categorised as one of the driest area in Malaysia.
+Chuping receives just above 2000 mm of rainfall annually and with that cumulative of rainfall if compares with other places in Malaysia, Chuping is categorised as one of the driest areas in Malaysia.
 The dry season occurs during December until February but still monthly can reach up more than 100 mm of rainfall.
 March till November is a wet season.

+Demography

+The population of this mukim is 12,779 according to 2010 census.
+Majority of the population are Malay with 82%.

+Politics

+Chuping has been represented in the Perlis State Legislative Assembly from 1974 to 1986 and from 1995 to present.
+The state constituency was first contested in 1986 and is mandated to return a single Assemblyman to the Perlis State Legislative Assembly under the first-past-the-post voting system.
+According to the federal gazette issued on 31 October 2022, the Chuping constituency is divided into 6 polling districts.

+Since 2022, the State Assemblyman for Chuping is Saad Seman from Perikatan Nasional (PN).

 Accessibility

 Chuping is accessible from a trunk road bound for Kangar and Kodiang.
 The trunk road is situated after the Jitra Selatan exit of the North–South Expressway.
 Buses that travel along the Kuala Perlis–Kangar route pass through this town.